clickrain/videolink/README.md

 # Video Link

-Video Link is a Field Type add-on for ExpressionEngine that enables easy and user-friendly embedding of user-defined YouTube and Vimeo videos.
+Video Link is a Grid-compatible Field Type add-on for ExpressionEngine that enables easy and user-friendly embedding of user-defined YouTube and Vimeo videos.

 Have you ever asked your users to input just the code of a YouTube video into an ExpressionEngine text field?
 Or allowed the user to paste in the entire URL